Jars1987/cargoscratchproject/README.md

 playground.
 I make it available for everyone as I faced a few strugles trying to make everything work together and this example might help other people.

-# What is left to be complete
+# What is left to be completed

 This is but a sketch but there are a lot of things left to be done and other features that could be added.